-is a matrix of martingales, where $\bm{\nu}$ is a vector of compensator measures for $\bm{M}$, that is every element of the matrix in Eq.~\eqref{Eq:comp} is a martingale with respect to $\mathcal F$.
+which is a matrix of martingales, where $\bm{\nu}$ is a vector of compensator measures for $\bm{M}$.
+In other words, every element of the matrix in Eq.~\eqref{Eq:comp} is a martingale with respect to $\mathcal F$.
 In addition, we assume that the conditional probability distribution of the mark size can be separated, given that an event occurs.
 Then

 where $\bm{K}$ is a matrix of random measures, such that

 and for any time $t$,